pziakas/likelihood-fit-analysis/README.md

 docker ps -a
 ```

-Then, having retrieved the name of the container, the can copy the png image on their local repository using this command:
+Then, having retrieved the name of the container, they can copy the png image on their local repository using this command:

 ```bash
 docker cp container_name:/app/name_of_the_image.png .